philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 s4 := new([20]int)[:10] // same as s3
 fmt.Println(s, s1, s2, s3 ,s4)
 ```
 Behind the scene, make creates and underlying unnamed array variable and return a slice of it.
-The array is accessible only throghout
+The array is accessible only throughout
 the slice.

-Follow other examples to build slices using [:] syntax:
+Below there are other examples to build slices using [:] syntax:
 ```golang
 months := []string{1: "January", 3: "March", "April", "May", "June", "July"}
 // an example of the slice operator that creates a new slice